Israel weighs Hamas' latest response to Gaza cease-fire proposal as diplomatic efforts are revived

 The United States has rallied world support behind a plan that would see the release of all of the scores of hostages still held by the militant group in return for a lasting truce and the withdrawal of Israeli forces from Gaza.
 But until now, neither side appears to have fully embraced it.

-Hamas suggested ''amendments'' last month, some of which the U.S. said were unworkable, without providing specifics.
+Hamas suggested ''amendments'' to the proposal last month, some of which the U.S. said were unworkable, without providing specifics.
 Israeli Prime Minister Benjamin Netanyahu has confirmed that the original proposal was an Israeli one, but has raised doubts over whether it would end the war — a key Hamas demand.

 Hamas confirmed Wednesday that it had sent another response to Egypt and Qatar, which are mediating the talks, without providing details.
 A U.S. official said the Biden administration was examining the response, calling it constructive but saying more work needed to be done.
 The official, who wasn't authorized to comment publicly, spoke on condition of anonymity.